My insurer refuses to cover my prescribed treatment. What can I do?

 - Submit the appeal request.
 You or someone in your health care provider’s office should submit the appeal forms along with the letter from your health care provider and any additional information that your insurer requested.
 Be sure to follow your insurer’s instructions closely and make a copy for your own records of all documents you or your health care provider submitted to the insurer.

 - Request an expedited internal review, if applicable.
-You can request an expedited internal appeal if a delay in treatment would seriously jeopardize your health, life, or ability to regain function or if you experience pain that cannot be adequately controlled.
+You can request an expedited internal appeal if a 30 to 60 day delay in treatment would seriously jeopardize your health, life, or ability to regain function or if you experience pain that cannot be adequately treated.
 You should contact your health insurer to request an expedited internal appeal.

 - Follow up.
 Follow up with your insurer regularly until you hear back.
 Be sure to keep a record of the name of any representative you speak with about the appeal, the date and time you spoke with that person, a confirmation number for the call, and a summary of your discussion.

 - Determine if a second level appeal is needed.
 If your insurer denies your appeal, it may require you to request a second level appeal.
 Your insurance policy should include information regarding whether your health insurer offers one or two levels of internal appeals.
 If it is unclear, contact your insurer for more information.
-In Ohio, insurers shall not require more than one level of appeal before you may request an external review.
+However, insurers cannot require that you exhaust two levels of internal appeals prior to requesting an external review.

 For individual and non-employer group coverage plans, the internal appeals process should take no more than 30 days from the time the health insurer receives all information necessary to review the appeal.